-Breast-feeding: It is not known if pregabalin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking pregabalin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.

 Seniors: The effectiveness of the kidneys in removing pregabalin from the body tends to decrease with age.
 Seniors may need lower doses of this medication to reduce the possibility for side effects.

 What other drugs could interact with this medication?

 There may be an interaction between pregabalin and any of the following: